 Gopher Snakes

-Oregon and Washington are both home to the gopher snake.
+Oregon is home to the gopher snake.
 People often mistake Gopher snakes, which are also called bull snakes, for rattlesnakes.
 This is primarily because they are similarly marked.
 Gopher snakes are nonvenomous snakes.
 But when they’re agitated, they can do a pretty fair rattlesnake impression.
 They do this by coiling in a defensive posture and flattening out their heads.
 They even vibrate their tails sometimes.
 They don’t have a rattlesnake’s rattles, though.

 Here’s a quote from the Oregon Department of Fish & Wildlife website.
 “The easiest way to tell a gopher snake from a rattlesnake is to look at the tail.
 Gopher snake tails come to a fine pint and lack rattles.
 Rattlesnakes have an obvious rattle that comes to a blunt end.”